Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Introduction

 To answer these questions, we conduct various experiments.
 First, we assess CLIP's zero-shot learning performance on the widely used Waterbirds dataset~\citep{sagawa2019distributionally} before and after removing the ``background'' context.
 Next, we explore the expressiveness limits of CLIP embeddings by performing various classification tasks on the CelebA~\citep{liu2018large} dataset using only linear probing to see if the embeddings capture nuanced features.
 To examine the practicality of zero-shot classification in the presence of spurious correlations, we evaluate the degree of contamination in CLIP's text representations due to biased pre-training data through extensive statistical analysis.
-Futher, to investigate the language's ability to guide the path to optimal linear probe, we develop a framework called \texttt{PromptCraft}, which recovers human-readable text from embeddings derived by image/text encoders or even linear layer parameters.
-Lastly, we show CLIP's visual representation's ability to distill core features using the proposed \texttt{VisualDistiller} framework.
+Lastly, we show CLIP's visual representation's ability to distill core features using the experimental \texttt{VisualDistiller} framework.

-In summary, we make following contribution in this work: \begin{itemize} \item[--] We show that VLMs like CLIP rely on non-causal spurious features for decision-making, yet linear probing is sufficient to extract key features for various downstream tasks. \item[--] We develop a simple yet effective text recovery framework called \texttt{PromptCraft} that recovers text from vector embeddings.
-We find that CLIP's text embeddings are contaminated by diverse elements, making text embeddings impractical for debiasing the model. \item[--] We demonstrate that using visual embeddings from CLIP to distill visual representations is highly effective.
-The debiased features achieve excellent performance in group accuracy comparable to supervised methods like DFR, which offers a more comprehensive understanding of the distinct capabilities and limitations of CLIP's visual and textual representations. \end{itemize}
+In summary, in this work, we provide a deeper understanding of the strengths and limitations of CLIP’s visual and textual representations rather than purely benchmarking spurious correlation mitigation methods.
+Our key findings include: \begin{itemize} \item[--] We show that VLCMs like CLIP rely on non-causal spurious features for decision-making, yet linear probing is sufficient to extract key features for various downstream tasks. \item[--] We find that CLIP's text embeddings are contaminated by diverse elements, making text embeddings impractical for debiasing the model. \item[--] We demonstrate that using visual embeddings from CLIP to distill visual representations is highly effective.
+The debiased features achieve excellent performance in group accuracy comparable to state-of-the-art supervised methods~\cite{kirichenko2022last}.
+This knowledge can inform the development of fairer and more robust machine learning models, such as unbiased image retrieval algorithms and image generation leveraging CLIP. \end{itemize}